ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

 Some uses of computers and the software they run should be deterministic, particularly when building reproducible computational environments.
 The meaning of "deterministic" is: if you feed in the same input, to the same computer, then the same output will appear.

 However a computer running deterministic software, let's call it the "guest", should *itself* be able to be simulated as a deterministic computational process running on a computer we will call the "host".
-The guest computer can be said to have been virtualised: and will often be referred to a "virtual machine" (or VM): it is no longer a physical computer.
+The guest computer can be said to have been virtualised: it is no longer a physical computer.
+Note that "virtual machine" is frequently referred to using the abbreviation "VM".

 We have avoided the software dependency issue by looking for the lowest common factor across all software systems, which is the computer itself, beneath even the operating system software.

+> ## Omitting details and avoiding complexities...
-> Note that this description elides many details and complexities that are not particularly relevant to this lesson, for example:
+> Note that this description omits many details and avoids discussing complexities that are not particularly relevant to this introduction session, for example:
 > - Thinking with analogy to movies such as Inception, The Matrix, etc., can the guest computer figure out that it's not actually a physical computer, and that it's running as software inside a host physical computer?
-Yes, it probably can... but let's not go there.
+Yes, it probably can... but let's not go there within this episode: we can talk later.
 > - Can you run a host as a guest itself within another host?
-Sometimes... but let's not go there, either!
+Sometimes... but let's not go there, either, and again, we can talk later if you are interested in further details.
+{: .callout}

 ### Motivation for virtualisation

 What features does virtualisation offer?
 - Isolation: the VM is self-contained, so you can create and destroy it without affecting the host computer.
 - Reproducibility: the VM can be "wound-back" to a known-good situation, much as you might revert a document you are editing to the last saved state.
-- Manageability: the VM is software, so can be saved and restored as you might a document file (albeit a *much* larger file than your typical document file!).
+- Manageability: the VM is software, so can be saved and restored as you might a document file (albeit a *much* larger file than a typical XLSX document!).
-- Migration: the VM is software, so can be transmitted to another physical host and run in the same way from there.
+- Migration: the VM is just data, so can be transmitted to another physical host and run in the same way from there.

 Downsides of "full" virtualisation:
 - The file describing a VM has to contain its entire simulated hard-disk, so this leads to very large files.
+- The guest computer wastes a lot of time managing "hardware" that's not actually real, e.g., VMs need to boot up in the same way that your laptop does.
 - A host needs *lots* of RAM to run large numbers of virtual machines, as the strong isolation means that the VMs do not share any resources.

 ### Containers are a type of lightweight virtualisation